Implementation

 Warning

-shape and dtype are allocated inside this library and returned to the user.
-It is the responsibility of the users to allocate memory correctly in order to prevent undefined behaviors.
+The shape and dtype parameters are allocated within this library and returned to the user.
+Users are responsible for managing (deallocating) their memory properly to prevent memory leaks.

 Note